prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 Build your Prebid.js package to include the LiveIntent nonID using the standard version which lets publishers include the module with full functionalities, like hashing email addresses and identity resolution.

-Add the complete functionalities of LiveIntent Identity module to your Prebid.js package with:

 To add the complete functionality of LiveIntent Identity module to your Prebid.js package, use the following command:

 ```bash